 Organisations that fail to comply may also be fined significant amounts by the relevant territorial authorities.
 In the UK, the Information Commissioner’s Office may hand out fines that are equivalent to 4% of an organisation’s turnover or £17.159 million, whichever is greater.

 Do I have to go to court to get compensation for a breach of data protection law?

 The GDPR gives you a right to claim compensation from an organisation if you have suffered damage as a result of it breaking data protection law.
 You do not have to go to court to obtain compensation, as the organisation may agree to pay you.
-However, if the company does not agree to pay, you may need to make a claim in court to claim your compensation.
-This includes both “material damage” (e.g. you have lost money) or “non-material damage” (e.g. you have suffered distress).
+If the company does not agree to pay, you may need to make a claim in court to claim your compensation.
+You can claim for both “material damage” (e.g. you have lost money) or “non-material damage” (e.g. you have suffered distress).
 You do not have to make a court claim to obtain compensation – the organisation may simply agree to pay it to you.

 How much compensation can you claim for a data protection breach?

 Data protection breach compensation amounts vary from case to case depending on the type of claim that has been made and the severity of the distress or damage caused to the claimant.
 Cases involving ‘low risk’ personal information that is unlikely to lead to serious distress can be settled from between £750 and £1000 in compensation.

 This should be considered the lowest end of the spectrum, and whilst it’s important that data protection breaches of all kind should be reported to the ICO, many solicitors will not consider taking on any cases of a lower value as they will not be able to take a suitable fee for their time spent processing the claim.

 How much is the average compensation for breach of the Data Protection Act?